MicrosoftDocs/win32/desktop-src/PerfCtrs/pdhvbgetonecounterpath.md

 ---
-Description: The PdhVbGetOneCounterPath function displays a dialog box that lets the user browse the available performance counters and select one counter. ms.assetid: a42406ef-70e0-464d-90f8-fef9e1c3471d
+description: The PdhVbGetOneCounterPath function displays a dialog box that lets the user browse the available performance counters and select one counter. ms.assetid: a42406ef-70e0-464d-90f8-fef9e1c3471d
 title: PdhVbGetOneCounterPath function
 ms.topic: reference